SATURDAY, AUGUST 9, 2014

 There is a mandatory meeting at 7:50 a.m. at the Swim Start.

 The first wave goes off at 8:00 A.M.
-There will be 10 waves, approximately 6 minutes apart.
-Waves will be posted at packet pickup.
+Waves will be approximately 6 minutes apart.
+The breakdown of the waves will be posted at packet pickup.

 Swim (.5 miles)